Online tickets for this show are sold out. There are a few at Tehachapi Furniture in Old Town, located at 20302 W Valley Blvd. (661) 823-7000.

-On Saturday, June 30, Fiddlers Crossing will present popular satirist Roy Zimmerman in his fourth appearance in Tehachapi.
+On Saturday, June 30, Fiddlers Crossing will present popular satirist Roy Zimmerman in his fifth appearance in Tehachapi.
 Zimmerman played to sold-out crowds at Mama Hillybeans several years ago, and a couple of times at Fiddlers Crossing.

 Zimmerman finds just about everything and everyone funny in one way or another.
 As a satirist in the vein of Tom Lehrer, but with a decidedly more political point of view, his “funny songs about ignorance, war and greed” skewer our major politicians and celebrities, as well as highlight absurdities in the issues of the day.

 Among his many credits and satirical endeavors, Zimmerman was the founder of the comedy folk quartet, The Foremen, a group that toured extensively in the 1990s, playing the nation’s major folk venues, and as he says, “a lot of fancy Progressive benefits.”
 They also performed at Pete Seeger’s Clearwater Festival, under an overpass in the rain.
 Zimmerman wrote over five hours of satire for the group.
 “We never did it all at once,” he reports, “but we kept it ready in case we had to filibuster.”

 Fiddlers Crossing is at 206 East F Street at Robinson Street, in Downtown Tehachapi.
 Tickets are $20 and may be purchased next door at Mountain Music, Tehachapi Treasure Trove, Tehachapi Furniture in Old Town, and Lucky’s Barbershop, or with a credit card by calling 661-823-9994.
 Tickets may also be purchased directly from the website, at fiddlerscrossing.org, via PayPal.
 And as always, coffee and goodies are included.
 The concert begins at 7 p.m.
 Doors open at 6:30p.m.